 Professor Weissenberger-Eibl is a valued expert in the political arena: She was appointed to the experts' committee for the Chancellor's Dialogue on Germany's Future where she led the working group on “Innovation Culture“ and advised the Chancellor on the future of Germany's society and economy.
 In the subsequent International German Forum (IGF), an interdisciplinary exchange of views on globally relevant issues, she moderated the discussion of the topic “The future needs holistic solutions“.

 In the context of Germany's sustainability strategy, Professor Weissenberger-Eibl is engaged in the government’s “Science Platform Sustainability 2030“.
 The platform provides scientific support to implementing the German government’s Sustainable Development Goals (SDG) as well as the United Nation’s Agenda 2030 and develops recommendations for action.
 Furthermore, she is part of the board of advisors of the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt, DBU) and supports the Karl Heinz Beckurts foundation in its board of trustees from 2014 to 2019.
-The German Foreign Office appointed her to the German-Chinese Dialog Forum for a period of four years.
+The German Foreign Office appointed her 2014 and again in 2019 for a period of four years as a member to the German-Chinese Dialog Forum.
 Moreover, she chairs the working group “Research and Innovation Environment“ of the state government of Baden-Württemberg's “Strategy Dialog on the Automotive Industry“.

 Professor Weissenberger-Eibl also takes an active role in generating new ideas for the future of academic education and research: She is part of the structural commission establishing a new university in Nürnberg and of the University of Heidelberg's University Council since 2016.
 Since 2018, she is on the Board of Trustees for the Deutscher Studienpreis (German Thesis Award).
 The Board is responsible for judging the submitted papers and selecting the prize winners.
 In addition, it supports the Körber Foundation in further developing and conducting the German Thesis Award.